-In order to generate DIFFUV across US states, we need to construct a US state level migration matrix and to calculate average UV-R levels for each state.
-To construct the migration matrix we turn to the same data used by Putterman and Weil (2010) (henceforth PW) and follow their methodology.21 The details are laid out in Appendix Section C. A visual representation of DIFFUV for the US states is provided in Figure 5.
+In order to generate DIFFUV across US states we need to construct a US state level migration matrix and to calculate average UV-R levels for each state.
+To construct the migration matrix we turn to the same data used by Putterman and Weil (2010) and follow their methodology.22 The details are laid out in Section B of the Appendix.
+A visual representation of DIFFUV for the US states is provided in Figure 4.

 Hawaii (-97.91) and Florida (-75.65) stand out with the largest negative values of DIFFUV.
 Hawaii and Florida also have the highest levels of UV-R radiation.
-At the other end of the spectrum are District of
+At the other end of the spectrum are District of Columbia (52.21) and Alaska (44.76) with the two highest positive levels of DIFFUV and respectively the median and the lowest level of UV-R. The fact that DIFFUV is so high in District of Columbia, given a median value of UV-R, derives from the fact that almost half of the city's population is African American.

-21Their Main Appendix 1.1 describes how they calculate ancestry shares.
+22Their Main Appendix 1.1 describes how they calculate ancestry shares.